 - Not Meritorious.
 A faculty member not meeting the criteria for meritorious or extra meritorious. - Meritorious.
 A meritorious designation denotes satisfactory performance related to a faculty member's responsibilities and expectations.
-To receive a meritorious designation, faculty members must perform their Teaching responsibilities at a satisfactory level (Appendix C), as determined by students and peers, meet or maintain CBA Scholarship & Practitioner Productivity Guidelines (Appendix A) and meet Department Service responsibilities (Appendix B).
-Faculty, who have been here less than five years, will be evaluated on their progress towards meeting CBA Scholarship & Practitioner Productivity Guidelines (Appendix A). - Extra Meritorious.
+To receive a meritorious designation, faculty members must perform their teaching responsibilities at a satisfactory level (Appendix C), as determined by students and peers, meet or maintain CBA Scholarship & Practitioner Productivity Guidelines (Appendix A) and meet department service responsibilities (Appendix B).
+Faculty, who have been here less than five years, will be evaluated on their progress towards meeting CBA Scholarship & Practitioner Productivity Guidelines (Appendix A).
+For faculty not meeting CBA Scholarly guidelines for part of the year, the decision of "meritorious" versus "not meritorious", will be judged subjectively based on the progress toward scholarship and length of lapse. - Extra Meritorious.
 Extra meritorious recognizes the need to differentially reward faculty for levels of performance and individual accomplishments that exceed the expectations of the department.
-Examples of Extra Meritorious activities for Teaching may include: exemplary teaching accomplishments, new curriculum development, high SEI scores, innovations in curriculum, grants to support teaching improvement, teaching awards.
-Examples of Extra Merit activities for Research may include: high quality journal publication, paper acceptance and presentation at one of the discipline's top tier conference(s).
-Examples of Extra Merit activities for Service may include: leadership positions, notable service contributions to UWL, the CBA, the department, the profession, or the public.
+Examples of extra meritorious activities for teaching may include: exemplary teaching accomplishments, new curriculum development, high SEI scores, innovations in curriculum, grants to support teaching improvement, teaching awards.
+Examples of extra merit activities for research may include: high quality journal publication, paper acceptance and presentation at one of the discipline's top tier conference(s).
+Examples of extra merit activities for service may include: leadership positions, notable service contributions to UWL, the CBA, the department, the profession, or the public.